abuiles/ember-101/hands-on.md

 }.observes('a', 'b')
 ~~~~~~~~

-Now if we do something like the following, then expensive operation will be called twice:
+Now, if we do something like the following, then an expensive operation will be called twice:

 {title="", lang="JavaScript"}
 ~~~~~~~~